SecondOrderHarmonics/secondorderharmonics.github.io/index.md

     (distortion) lower than 0.00004%.
 We also work on 'fast' and 'colored' Discrete OpAmps (DOAs) in API-2520 or JE-990 Pinout.
 4. We support OSHW (Open Source Hardware, usually under a Creative Commons or CERN OHL License) and publish our work on GitHub.
 This includes all artefacts: Schematics, eCAD files, Gerbers, PnP (Pick&Place), BOM as well as any embedded Firmware Source Code (if relevant) and Documentation.
 We educate about audio electronics, common misconceptions, good/bad ideas - and are happy about any input you might have to share.
 Questions to ask or a product we can realize for you & ideally the community in general.
 Check out our [Github](https://github.com/secondorderharmonics) or get directly in contact with us (see form below).

-## Our work and focus
-Hand-crafted and artisanal Audio/Studio exquisites ~ from new products to modded clones of only the best consoles/parts from the 50ies to late 80ies ~ design, manufacture, customization, repair & improvements.
-We also rent-out gear and experts on T&M basis for tracking, mixing and recording sessions; make sure a dead OpAmp or Capacitor isn't holding up thousands of euros of Studio- and Musicians' Time!
-Need something you can't really find as a product on the market?
-Or even better: there's a product you'd like but it's missing many options (e.g. inserts, busses, outputs, summing, specific amplification or coloring via tubes, transformers or modular colour modules)?
-You've come to the right place.
-Whether it be a modification of an existing outboard unit, re-capping and upgrading old Yamaha, Soundcraft, Tascam (Indeed it's rare, but we also do repair, upgrades and mods on vintage Neve, EMI and API originals!).

-### Summing and Compression:
-We specialize in Summing and Busses of Consoles among microphone pre-amps, EQs and above everything else: Compression! of every kind.
-Be it Vari-Mu (aka Tube), VCA, FET, Diode-Bridge (e.g. Neve 33609), PWM (Py), FET (1173) or Opto (LA2A..3A & many others, old and new) ~ compressors have become an obession for us.
-Along with mastering EQs they've had the biggest impact on sound quality, tracking depth and thickness and clarity of sound without loss in quality.

 **or go directly to:**